fengtan/ldap-explorer/README.md

 * **Manage bookmarks** - Bookmark LDAP entries you often need to check or located in awkward places
 * **Support for multiple connections** - Manage multiple LDAP connections, such as a test and a production connections
 * **Support for environment variables** - Easy integration with containers
-* **Secure bind passwords** - Option to store bind passwords either encrypted in VS Code's secret storage, as plain text in VS Code settings, or to ask for it at connection time
+* **Secure credentials** - Bind passwords may be stored encrypted in secret storage, or not stored at all and requested at connection time

 ## Demo